SOME SUPERSTITIONS

 And he’s being haunted.

 His girlfriend, Jade, insists he just needs time to adjust to his new reality as a quadriplegic, that it’s his traumatized mind playing tricks on him, but Henry knows better.
 As the specter haunting him creeps closer each night, he battles to endure, to rid himself of the horror stalking him.
-Worried that this dread might last forever, he realizes he'll have to confront his troubled past if he wants to exile his phantom, which means he'll have to revisit the events that led to his injury.
+If he isn't able to confront his past and the events that changed his life, this dread—this phantom—may plague him forever.

 INDIAN BURIAL GROUND